 We build a face photo-sketch database for experimental study.
-It includes 188 faces from the CUHK student database, 123 faces from the AR database [23], and 295 faces from the XM2VTS database [24].
-For each face, there is a sketch drawn by the artist and a photo taken in a frontal pose, under normal lighting condition, and with a neutral expression.
-Some examples are shown in Fig. 9.
-The data can be downloaded from our Web site.
+It includes 188 faces from the CUHK student database, 123 faces from the AR database [23], 295 faces from the XM2VTS database [24].
+For each face, there are a sketch drawn by the artist and a photo taken in a frontal pose, under normal lighting condition, and with a neutral expression.
+Some examples are shown in Figure 9.
+The data can be downloaded from our website1.